GeoffreyChen777/paperlib-website/src/en/extension-doc/demo.md

 ## Data Structure

 In Paperlib, we have some important data structures, which are widely used in Paperlib, so we provide them to developers.
-You can import them from `paperlib-api` package:
+You can import them from `paperlib-api/model` package:

 ```typescript
 import {